-The July 1, 2015 actuarial valuation used the Entry Age Normal actuarial funding method calculated on a closed basis with an amortization period of 22 years as of July 1, 2015 The actuarial assumptions include a 7.0% discount rate of return based on advice from the Trust' investment advisors and annual payroll increase assumption of 2.5%.
+The July 1, 2016 actuarial valuation used the Entry Age Normal actuarial funding method calculated on a closed basis with an amortization period of 22 years as of July 1, 2016.
+The actuarial assumptions include a 7.0% discount rate of return based on advice from the Trust's investment advisors and an annual payroll increase assumption of 2.5%.

-(10) Lease Commitments
+Note 10-Lease Commitments

-Certain Library premises are leased under various operating leases that expire through 2018.
-The leased premises include the Atlee Square, Upper King William, and the Montpelier branches.
-Total rent expense for the year ended June 30, 2016 was \$166,518.
+Certain Library premises (i.e., Atlee Square, Upper King William, and the Montpelier branches) are leased under various operating leases that expire in 2016, 2017, and 2018.
+Total rent expense for the year ended June 30, 2017 was \$172,449.

-As of June 30, 2016, future minimum lease payments due under operating leases with initial or remaining no cancelable lease terms in excess of one year are as follows:
+As of June 30, 2017, future minimum lease payments due under operating leases with initial or remaining noncancelable lease terms in excess of one year are as follows: